douglasgscofield/fastrank/README.md

   5.252   0.067   5.318
 ```

-Profiling with `library(lineprof)` revealed that the bottleneck here is in the
+Profiling with `library(lineprof)` revealed that the bottleneck was in the base
-utility function `nestedRanksTest_Z`, specifically in the calculation of ranks
-via the base R function `rank`.
-A stripped-down `rank_new` is 8-9&times;
+R function `rank`.
+A stripped-down `rank_new` that simply calls the
-faster than the default rank for a vector of 100 values: For 1000-value vectors
+`.Internal(rank(...))` routine is 8-9&times; faster than the default rank for a
-the speedup is more modest, about 2&times;, and for 10,000-value vectors the
-speedup is only in the neighbourhood of 20-30%:
+vector of 100 values, about 2&times; faster for 1000-value vectors, and only about
+20-30% for 10,000-value vectors.

 ```R
 > library(microbenchmark)